ringcentral/ringcentral-javascript/README.md

 ### Do not use ternary inside ternary - no nested ternary

-It's really hard to maintain such code
+> Reason: it's really hard to maintain such code

 ```javascript
 // BAD